mchlltt/inquirer-corrections/README.md

 - [Inquirer.js](https://github.com/SBoudrias/Inquirer.js/)

 ## Acknowledgements
-My time working on this project is funded by Northwestern University's [Institute for Sexual and Gender Minority Health and Wellbeing](http://isgmh.northwestern.edu/).
+My time working on this project is funded by the NIH via Northwestern University's [Institute for Sexual and Gender Minority Health and Wellbeing](http://isgmh.northwestern.edu/).
 Visit the RADAR Project's [DokuWiki Codebook](http://codebook.netcanvas-r.com/doku.php?id=radar:start) if you are interested in the study collecting the kind of data shown in the synthetic data.